-- Criminality

-- Period of holding a driver's licence
+- Criminality - Period of holding a driver's licence

-- Number of endorsed driving licence penalty points

-- Right to work

-- Medical fitness

-- Standard of driving / driving ability

-- The conduct of the applicant in making the application (e.g. whether they have acted with integrity during the application process).

-- The previous licensing history of existing / former licence holders.
+- Number of endorsed driving licence penalty points - Right to work - Medical fitness - Standard of driving / driving ability - The conduct of the applicant in making the application (e.g. whether they have acted with integrity during the application process). - The previous licensing history of existing / former licence holders. - Whether or not the applicant appears on either of the DBS barred lists that confirms that the applicant is barred from working with children or barred from working with adults.

-In addition the local authority will also consider further information sources such as the Police (including abduction notices), Children and Adult Safeguarding Boards, other licensing authorities and statutory agencies.
+In addition the local authority will also consider further information sources such as the Police (including abduction notices), Children and Adult Safeguarding Boards, other licensing authorities and statutory agencies and checking the NR3 register to see if the applicant has had a licence either refused or revoked by another licensing authority.